223 series: 223-5000 series

 This sub-series was built in 2003 by Kawasaki Heavy Industries, intended to replace the aging 213 series operating on the Marine Liner services on the Seto-Ōhashi line.
-It can be coupled to the bilevel JR Shikoku 5000 series, and ATS-P is not utilized.
+It can be coupled to the bi-level (double deck) JR Shikoku 5000 series, and ATS-P is not utilized.
 It was subsequently introduced on October 1 of the same year.
-JR-West classifies its sets as 223-5000, while JR Shikoku classifies its sets as 5000 series.
-They were delivered as 3 car sets but subsequently reduced to two car sets (plus the Green car).
+JR-West classifies its sets as 223–5000, while JR Shikoku classifies its sets as 5000 series which were delivered as 3 car sets but subsequently reduced to two car sets (plus the bi-level reserved seat car).

 223-5500 series

 16 2-car sets were delivered in 2008, with the first sets entering service in July 2008.
 These sets are based at Fukuchiyama Depot, and are equipped for wanman driver-only-operation.
 Formation is KuMoHa223-5500 + KuHa222-5500.

 223-6000 series

-This sub-series was created by modifying 223-2000 series sets with performance restricted to match that of 221 series sets.
+This sub-series was created by modifying 223–2000 series sets with performance restricted to match that of 221 series sets.
 The first 4-car set (V25) was returned to service on 21 January 2008.
 These sets are distinguished by an orange stripe on the front gangway doors between the headlight clusters.